carolwargo/09-README-generator/README.md

 To install necessary dependencies, run the following command:

 ```
-sldaj
+npm install
 ```

 ## Usage
-cljalfsj
+type node index in terminal and answer questions as prompted

 ## Contributing
 undefined

 ## License
-fns'aja is licensed under the Apache 2.0 License License.
+Professional README Generator is licensed under the Apache 2.0 License License.

 ## Tests